 The Only Bar is produced by Vani Hari, better known on social media as The Food Babe.
 The Only Bar is composed of only organic ingredients and, like RX Bar, comes in different flavors.
 See The Only Bar review for more information.

 The Vitamins and Minerals

-The label for the RXBar lists percentages for vitamin A, C, Calcium, iron, riboflavin, magnesium, phosphorous and copper.
-The JERF Bar only lists percentages for vitamin A, C, calcium and iron.
+The label for the RXBar lists percentages for vitamin A, C, Calcium, iron, riboflavin, magnesium, phosphorus, and copper.
+The JERF Bar only lists percentages for vitamin A, C, calcium, and iron.
 As with potassium, above, I know they are present in the JERF Bar.
 Not listing them does not mean they are not there.
 As for how much, I cannot say at this time.

-Both bars make healthy claims.
+Both bars make health claims.
 Here is a side-by-side comparison of the health claims for RX Bar and JERF Bar

 |RXBar Health Claims||JERF Bar Health Claims|

 See the protein bar review for how both compare to many other protein bars.

 Overall, I enjoyed the RXBar.
 The company obviously has put a lot of thought and effort into the product and that is reflected in the ingredients chosen.
 At the end of the day, it really comes down to taste and what health claims are important to you.
 Is the RXBar the best if you workout?
 I'm not prepared to say that (we'd need clinical studies) but if you are looking for a snack between meals or workouts, give it a try.
 What's your favorite workout energy bar?